Tdelasson/P1-Projekt/README.md

  - Tilde

-You need to change your idea.max.intellisense.filesize=10000 Is done by going (in clion) to help -> edit custom properties -> insert: idea.max.intellisense.filesize=10000
+You need to change your idea.max.intellisense.filesize=10000 Is done by (in clion) going to help -> edit custom properties -> paste: idea.max.intellisense.filesize=10000